 Choosing what variety to plant is the most important decision a grower will make when growing cotton.
-The main factors to consider when selecting a variety arc yield, maturity, herbicide and /or insect tolerance traits, lint quality, and seed viability.
-Of these, yield is the dominant parameter used for making variety decisions.
-The results from Official Cotton Variety Trial conducted at the Tidewater Agricultural Research and Extension Center serves as an evaluation tool for producers making planting decisions (Table I).
-This study evaluates commercially available varieties and a handful of experimental lines for yield potential and fiber quality when produced in Virginia.
-Growers are encouraged to refer to Tables 2 and 3 for two and three year yield and fiber quality averages of varieties entered multiple years.
-Observing varieties over time will give more insight to how certain varieties respond to Virginia's environmental conditions.
-However, varieties respond differently in differing environmental conditions and soil types.
-Variety strip trials are conducted in each of the major cotton producing counties in Virginia (Table 4).
-The results from the strips trials should be used with caution as varieties are not replicated at each location, but serve as another evaluation tool of varieties in different geographical areas in Virginia.
-Virginia cotton producers arc also encourage to examine the results of the NCSU University Variety Trials conducted in Lewiston, North Carolina.
-Other decision factors include what genetic traits are available and bow does one company's trait differ from another company's trait.
-For more information on varieties and how they might perform under various conditions, please contact Virginia Cooperative Extension.
+The main factors to consider when selecting a variety are yield, maturity, herbicide and /or insect tolerance traits, lint quality, and seed viability.
+Of these, yield is the dominant parameter when selecting a variety.
+The results from Official Cotton Variety Trials conducted by the Cotton Agronomy Program serve as a tool to aid producers in variety selection for the upcoming year.
+This program evaluates commercially available varieties and a handful of experimental lines for yield potential and fiber quality when produced in Virginia.
+Producers are urged to consider data compiled over multiple years and environmental conditions when making variety selection decisions.
+Observing varieties over time will give more insight to how varieties respond to Virginia's environmental conditions.
+The program consists of multiple small plot and strip trials.
+The entire cotton variety testing results will be released in an annual Virginia Cooperative Extension publication during January each year.
+Virginia cotton producers are also encouraged to examine the results of the NCSU University Variety Trials conducted in Lewiston, North Carolina.
+Other decision factors include what genetic traits are available and how does one company's trait differ from another company's trait.